mrwadams/stride-gpt/readme.md

 - Generates threat models based on the STRIDE methodology
 - Generates attack trees to enumerate possible attack paths
 - Suggests possible mitigations for identified threats
-- Utilises OpenAI's powerful GPT models for AI-driven threat analysis
+- Utilises either OpenAI or Mistral models for AI-driven threat analysis
 - No data storage; application details are not saved
-- Supports both OpenAI API and Azure OpenAI Service
+- Supports models accessed via OpenAI API, Azure OpenAI Service, or Mistral API
 - Available as a Docker container image for easy deployment

 ## Roadmap